-Cree spiritual beliefs were compatible with Christianity-worshipping the Creater was not the same as weeshipping the Christian God.
-The old ways were pages and "evil" and had to be abandoned.
-No more traditional ceremonies, like the Sandanees are feasts to homeur the dead inhabiling the spirit weeld, no more Swent Lodges to commune with the Creater and head mind and body.
-In fact, necording to the Elders of my youth, when Hines begin his conversion of Abtahlakoop and his headmen, he told them to bring their modeline bundles to him.
-These bundles were used in our eremo-miss, and each contained sacred items given to us by the Creater.
-Pipes, rattles, hand drunts, eagle whistles, even the assence of our currentonial songs.
-Hines then insisted that Abtahlakoop and his men bury the bus-dies in the ground, soning they were heather relies and, as Christiaus, the people of Sandy Lake would no longer have use for them.
-The Elders also stold stories of how blines, accompanied by an Indian agent and a North-West Mounted Police officer, went from home to home confuseat-ing these body bundles, which he there into a huge bodire outside the little Anglican church.
+Cree spiritual beliefs were compatible with Christianity-worshipping the Creator was not the same as worshipping the Christian God.
+The old ways were pagan and "evil" and had to be abandoned.
+No more traditional ornemonies, like the Sandanoes or Geasts to bonour the dead inhabiting the spirit world, no more Sweat Lodges to commune with the Creator and heal mind and body.
+In fact, necording to the Elders of my youth, when Hines began his conversion of Abahlakoop and his headmen, he told them to bring their mode ine bundles to him.
+These bundles were used in our eremo-ties, and each contained sacred items given to us by the Creator.
+Pipes, rattles, hand drunts, eagle whistles, even the vesence of our commonial songs.
+Hines then insisted that Ablahlakoop and his men bury the bust dies in the ground, saying they were heathen relies and, as Christians, the people of Sandy Lake would no longer have use for them.
+The Elders also told stories of how Hines, accompanied by an Indian agent and a North-West Mounted Police officer, went from home to home confiscat-ing these body bundles, which he three into a huge bonfire outside the little Anglican charch.
 When my Elders talked about this destruction of their holy treasures, it was if they were describing the death of a beloved child.
 Confusion and heartbreak coloured their words.

-My great-grandlinher Sasakamoose struggled greatly with the move to blines's Christianity.
-He was a member of the militivitien, a secret and powerful spiritual society, and was considered a great shanton.
+I of My great-grandlinher Sasakamoose struggled greatly with the move to Hines's Christianity.
+He was a member of the militaries, in secret and powerful spirimal society, and was considered a great shannan.
 He also had two wives (a third wife had left Sasakamoose with their two daughters and a son.
-Segregonasis, to return to her people, who lived in the Duck Lake area), times insisted that Sasakamoose and his two remaining wives could not be buptized antil Sasakamoose tive dividionly one of them.
-Sasakamoose showd his wives, and he had children by both.
-He would not abandon either of them.
-The vider of the two, Oleke Okima, later called Mary, wanted to be buptized.
-In the end, because Mary
+Seesequasis, to return to the repople, who lived in the Duck Lake area).
+Hines insisted that Sasakamoose much his two remaining wives could not be buptized antil Sasakamoose fived with only one of them.
+Sasakamoose with their two daughters and a son.
+Seesequasis, to return to the repople, who lived in the Duck Lake area).
+Hines insisted that Sasakamoose much his two remaining wives could not be buptize